Ph.D. Candidate, Development Sociology, Department of Global Development

-She is currently developing a tool with John Sipple (Cornell University) and Hope Casto (Skidmore College) to assist local leaders in starting conversations around the ways their school and community influence and depend on each other.
-It is their aim that these conversations will give local leaders a better understanding of their school-community so they can make decisions that will mutually benefit both the students in their schools and the residents in the surrounding community.
+She recently developed a tool with John Sipple (Cornell University) and Hope Casto (Skidmore College) to assist local leaders in starting conversations around the ways their school and community influence and depend on each other.
+It is their aim that these conversations will give local leaders a better understanding of their school-community so they can make decisions that lead to equitable educational opportunities and community vitality.

 - BA in Sociology: Saint Mary’s College, Notre Dame, IN; Valedictorian